EddieChimezie/alx-low_level_programming/0x0E-structures_typedef/README.md

 0. dog.h - define a new type struct dog with the following elements: name, age, owner.
 1. a function that initializes a variable of type struct dog.
 2. a function that prints a struct dog.
-3. dog.h - define a new type dog as a new name for the type struct dog
 4. a function that creates a new instance of the struct dog
 5. a function that frees an instance of the struct dog